andy-5/wslgit/README.md

 therefore also starts bash in non-interactive mode.

 This feature is only available in Windows 10 builds 17063 and later.

+### WSLGIT_DEFAULT_DIST

+Set a Windows environment variable called `WSLGIT_DEFAULT_DIST` to the name of a WSL distribution to use instead of the WSL default distribution when accessing files on the Windows filesystem or from mapped network shares.

+> Note, to access files on a mapped network drive a WSL1 distribution must be used.

 ### WSLGIT
 `wslgit` set a variable called `WSLGIT` to `1` and shares it to WSL.
 This variable can be used in `.bashrc` to